henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

 # Project Setup

-Two options are available for running the project.
-Either by using docker or by installing the required software manually.
+Two options are available for running the project:

+1. Using Docker, see section 'Using Docker (Recommended)'
+2. Install required software manually, see section 'Without using Docker (Not recommended)'

 The recommended option is to use docker, since it requires less setup.

-## Using Docker
+## Using Docker (Recommended)

 ### Software Requirements